Identifying the matrix ring: algorithms for quaternion algebras and quadratic forms: Residuosity

 \begin{proof} Again, we have $\quat{a,\ell b}{\Q} \cong \M_2(F)$ if and only if $(a,\ell b)_v=1$ for all places $v$ of $\Q$.
 Since $a>0$, we know $(a,\ell b)_\infty=1$.
 By hypothesis, for all odd $p \mid a$ we have $(\ell b/p)=1$ hence $(a,\ell b)_p=1$, and similarly $(a,\ell b)_\ell=1$.
 Moreover, since $(a/b)=1$, the number of primes $p \mid \sqrad(b)$ such that $(a/p)=-1$ must be even, and since the quaternion algebra $\quat{a,\ell b}{\Q}$ is ramified at an even number of places, we conclude that $(a,\ell b)_2=1$.
 Therefore $\quat{a,\ell b}{\Q} \cong \M_2(F)$ if and only if $(a,\ell b)_p=1$ for all $p \mid \sqrad(b)$ if and only if $a$ is a square modulo $\sqrad(b)$. \end{proof}

 The preceding lemma shows that the two problems in Theorem \ref{quadrecequiv} can be linked by finding a suitable prime $\ell$.
 The conditions on $\ell$ are congruence conditions, so by the theorem on primes in arithmetic progression, such primes are abundant.
-Explicitly, we rely on a result from analytic number theory, a special case of a theorem due to Alford, Granville, and Pomerance \cite{AlGranPom}.
+Explicitly, we rely on the specialization of a result from analytic number theory, stated by Adleman, Pomerance, and Rumely \cite[Proposition 8]{AdPomRum} and attributed to the proof of Linnik's theorem by Bombieri (using results of Gallagher and related to a result of Tatuzawa); see their paper for further discussion.